-2017-2018 IHSA Order Form and Pricing for Additional State Series Awards
+IHSA Replacement Pricing and Order Form for Additional State Series Awards

-To ensure an accurate order of awards, please complete the form below.
-Please fax or email this completed form to Cheryl Lowery @ 309-663-7479 (clowery@ihsa.org).
-An invoice will be generated and emailed to you, upon receipt of this form.
-School must remit payment with invoice to A & M Products.
+- 1.)
+Please print and complete this form with Official Representative Signature. - 2.)
+Please fax or email completed form to Cheryl Lowery @ 309-663-7479 (clowery@ihsa.org). - 3.)
+An invoice will be generated and emailed to the email address supplied, upon receipt of this form. - 4.)
+School must remit payment with invoice to A & M Products (after verification of accuracy on the invoice).

-This form is to be used only if the scheresons (check one): ool is purch asing awards for or ne of the following
+This form is to be used only if the school is purchasing awards for one of the following reasons (check one):

-Team Roster exceeds the number of allowed per the T&C's ber Coop Sch Dual Cam Lost-Repl Broken-R ipus lacement
+Team Roster Exceeds the number allowed in the T&C's Coop School Dual Campus Lost-Replacement

+Broken-Replacement State Awards: Music Sweepstakes

-Sport or Activity: Year: Q ty.: Place:
+Sport or Activity: Place: Year: Qty.: Place:

-Classification (check one):

-1A 5A

-2A 6A 0 Music Sweepstak
+Gender: Girls Co-Ed

+Classification:

+1A3A4A5A6A7A8A

-3A 7A 0 nly (Indicate Classificat AA, A, B, C, D) lion.
+A MUSIC SWEEPSTAKES ONLY (Indicate Classification: AA, A, B, C, D)

-4A 8A

-Gender: Girls Boys

-Level of Competition:
+Level of Competition: Regional Sectional Super-Sectional State

-RegionalSectional - Super-Sectional State

 Type of Award:

-Team Plaque Gold State 3r d/4th Place-top figure (#1)
+Team Plaque Badminton Gold Shuttlecock and/or Riser

-Team Trophy State 3''/4" F Place Gold-side figure (# #2)

-Medal/Medallion ccer-side figure 3 rd /4 th (yre-side figure 3rd (#3)

-Sweepstakes Medallion Trophy Parts (check below): old shuttlecock and/or r

-Gold State Champion-top figure (# £1) :Trophy Plate w/lasering

-Gold State Champion-side figure (Trophy Plate w/o laser

-Gold State Runner-up-top figure (Golf Club Replacement

-Gold State Runner-up-side figure (#1)
+Team Trophy Replacement Trophy Plate w/lasering Replacement Trophy Plate w/o lasering

+Sweepstakes Medallion Bat, Tennis, Golf Club Replacement

 Ind.
-Event Medals (indicate Event name): (ie: Pole Vault, Long Jump, Diving, 100-yd.
+Event Medals (indicate Event name):

+(ie: Pole Vault, Long Jump, Diving, 100-yd.
 Butterfly, Single, Doubles, 102lb., Speech: IE, etc.)

+Ordered By (Print):

+Job Title: Principal A.D.
+Off.
+Rep. Coach

-Name:
+School Name:

+School Address:

+City, Zip:

+Phone Number:

 Email Address:

-Email Address:

-School:

-City, ZIP Code: Phone Number:
+Official Representative Name (Printed):

+Official Representative Signature:

-2017-2018 IHSA Order Form and Pricing for Additional State Series Awards
+IHSA Replacement Pricing and Order Form for Additional State Series Awards

-- ♦ Tournament Managers/Hosts who need to request duplicate awards due to ties at their tournament/meet must complete the form in the Online Manual for Managers and send it directly to the awards company- Do Not Use the form above. - ◆ Trophy Letters: Schools who need replacement letters for trophies, please contact A & M Products direct at 815-875-2667.
+- ♦ Tournament Hosts DO NOT USE THIS FORM.
+An order form for ties is located in the Manager's Section of the manual.
+Do Not Use the form above. - ♦ Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.